How to Act Around a Guy Who Rejected You? (What to Say)

 What to Do When He Texts You After Ignoring You

-When he texts you after ignoring you, there are certain behaviors that help you play it safe, such as:
+When he texts you after a bit of time ignoring you, certain behaviors help you play it safe, such as:

 1. Keeping Your Distance

-Even if he looks like your prince charming, you still need to be cautious in how you text back.
-I’m not saying he could be dangerous, but a free hand in how you respond could prematurely push you back into how you previously felt about him.
+Even if he looks like your Prince Charming, you still need to be cautious in how you text back.
+I’m not saying he could be dangerous, but a free hand in how you respond could prematurely push you back into those romantic feelings about him.

 2. Be Honest

 If you’re hurt, embarrassed, shy, or anything else, just be optimally honest about it.
-This will help you clear up everything early in your conversation so that wherever your relationship leads to, there are no hard feelings later on.
+This will help you clear up everything early in your conversation so that wherever your relationship leads, there are no hard feelings later on.

 Conclusion